Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/README.md

 run Generation.ipynb, which would generaten 10 .json in generated_json
 then run json_to_pdf will generated cythetic reports in report_word and report_pdf

-The three docx files, PeterMac.docx,WEHI.docx and testtemplate.docx are layout templates used for the generation
+The three docx files, PeterMac.docx,WEHI.docx and testtemplate.docx are layout templates used for the generation.
 ```
 ```